 Certain states have also adopted comparable privacy and security laws and regulations, which govern the privacy, processing and protection of health-related and other personal information.
 Such laws and regulations will be subject to interpretation by various courts and other governmental authorities, thus creating potentially complex compliance issues for us and our future customers and strategic partners.
 For example, California enacted the CCPA on June 28, 2018, which went into effect on January 1, 2020.
 The CCPA creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal data.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
+The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that has increased the likelihood of, and risks associated with data breach litigation.
 The CCPA may increase our compliance costs and potential liability, and many similar laws have been proposed at the federal level and in other states.
-Further, the CPRA, which went into effect on January 1, 2023, significantly amends the CCPA and imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
-It also creates a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
+Further, the CPRA generally went into effect on January 1, 2023 and significantly amends the CCPA.
+It imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
+It also created a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
 Additional compliance investment and potential business process changes may be required.
-Similar laws have passed in Virginia, Colorado, Utah, and Connecticut, and have been proposed in other states and at the federal level, reflecting a trend toward more stringent privacy legislation in the United States.
+Similar laws have passed in other states and are continuing to be proposed at the state and federal level, reflecting a trend toward more stringent privacy legislation in the United States.
 The enactment of such laws could have potentially conflicting requirements that would make compliance challenging.
 In the event that we are subject to or affected by HIPAA, the CCPA, the CPRA or other domestic privacy and data protection laws, any liability from failure to comply with the requirements of these laws could adversely affect our financial condition.